 Miami, FL

-Sharpe Project Developments completed the development of The Marcus Lemonis and Mario Sueiras Center for Science & the Arts in August 2022.
-The 108,000 SF multifunctional building developed for Christopher Columbus High School was designed and built to house STEM, art, music, and the school’s Emmy award-winning CCNN Live broadcast journalism program.
+Sharpe Project Developments completed The Marcus Lemonis and Mario Sueiras Center for Science & the Arts in August 2022.
+The 108,000 SF building for Christopher Columbus High School houses STEM, art, music, and the Emmy-winning CCNN Live broadcast journalism program.

-The $25MM building includes ample common area with a tiered lecture hall, performance space, a robotics lab, a dining area, locker rooms, and structured parking on the first and second floor.
-The third and fourth floors of the building are open-concept and include a large atrium with abundant natural light.
-Furthermore, the project is the first LEED- certified building on the school’s campus.
-The new center will provide students with the ideal space and resources to foster STEM skills, such as critical thinking, communication, and creativity, essential for their future success.
+The $25MM building includes a tiered lecture hall, performance space, robotics lab, dining area, locker rooms, and structured parking on the first and second floors.
+The third and fourth floors feature an open-concept design with a large atrium and natural light.
+It is the first LEED-certified building on the school’s campus, providing students with ideal space and resources to foster critical STEM skills for future success.

-In addition to the hard work of AECOM, Vilar-Hoynack, and SRS Engineering, the project was largely made possible by CCHS alumni and benefactors Marcus Lemon-is and Mario Sueiras.
-Marcus Lemonis is a serial entrepreneur, television personality, and philanthropist is one of the most sought-after industry experts in the small business sector today.
-Mario Sueiras is a long-time insurance industry professional who headed the local Geico Miami office for the last 12 years.
+The project, a collaboration with AECOM, Vilar-Hoynack, and SRS Engineering, was largely funded by alumni and benefactors Marcus Lemonis and Mario Sueiras.
+Lemonis is a serial entrepreneur and TV personality, while Sueiras is an insurance industry professional who led the Geico Miami office for 12 years.

 Size: 108,000 SF